 In the example above, we created a dataframe and extracted date to a new column, that we also added.
 Here’s how the first five row of the dataframe looks like:

 Note, in the previous example, you can of course work with lubridate to extract time, day, or year from a column in a dataframe (like in example 2).
+If you need to you can create a sequence in R containing numbers.

 In this short R tutorial, you have learned how to extract day from datetime using as.POSIXct(), format, and lubridate (i.e., day()).
 First, you learned how to convert a vector containing datetime to a POSIXct class.
 This was done to enable the use format to extract day.
 Second, you have also learned how to import data, split a column containing datetime and add it to a new column, Finally, you have also learned how to do the same using lubridate and format() as well as creating a new dataframe.